AntonVasserman/CobraCodeQuickDraw/README.md

 2. Exclamation Mark moved to be a Widget instead of a Sprite Actor
 3. Camera and Player Character are being initiated via PlayerStart instead of a Pawn/Character Blueprint in the level.
 4. Inputs as well as Widget are being handled via a PlayerController.
+5. AI is being handled via an AIController

 ### New Features: